kitzberger/songs/Glad You Made It.md

 	but you reached out and asked if i might find some time to spare and explain the world wide web to you

-	i probably said something like it is just the dopest thing a little like a library, you know? and you can stay in touch with your beloved family in case one day they choose to live abroad
+	oh, i probably said something like it is just the dopest thing a little like a library, you know? and you can stay in touch with your beloved family in case one day they choose to live abroad